harperreed/harper.blog/content/post/2024-03-19-how-to-leica-like-a-noob.md

     - The [Artisan and Artist](https://aaa-tokyo.com) straps are nice too.
     - I find the peak design straps a bit too clever.
 - I like the look and utility of the leather half cases
 - I use the [Arti di Mano](https://artedimano.com/Leicacases/?idx=291) from Korea.
-You can get it in many colors
-    - It protects the camera and makes it look dope
+You can get it in many colors.
+It protects the camera and makes it look dope
-    - The leica brand one is "ok"
 - Ditch the lens cap, just get a nice filter and use that as a lens cap lol.
 I haven’t had my lens cap on my cameras since 2016.
 Never going back.
 - This stuff isn’t meant to sit on shelves.
 It is meant to be used and capture amazing beautiful things.
 - If you break your camera, Leica will repair it.
 Go out and break it!